AetherusFX/Unity_Bookmark/README.txt

 |  Support
 I’ve created this Editor Extension tool based on my specific needs.
-Therefore, active updates or responses to individual support requests may be difficult to provide.
-If you require additional features, this plugin is available for free download on GitHub, so please feel free to modify and use it freely.
+Therefore, I may not be able to actively provide updates or respond to individual support requests.
+If you require additional features, this plugin is available for free download on GitHub, and you are welcome to freely modify and use it for your needs.

-This script can be used, modified, and redistributed for all purposes without the need for separate permission.
-Author attribution is welcome but not mandatory.
+Permitted Use (Non-Commercial)
+The script can be used without restriction.
+You may copy, modify, merge, and distribute the Software, and permit others to do the same.
+However, please note the following conditions:
+• The Software, substantial portions, or any modified version must always remain free of charge and cannot be sold commercially or used for any commercial purpose.
+• The full text of this license and the copyright notice must be included in all copies, substantial portions, or modified versions of the Software.

 |  Usage Guide
 00_PresetBackup folder	Add this to the D drive.
 _Bookmark.cs file		Add this inside Unity's Editor folder. (e.g., I created a new folder named @Editor inside the Editor folder and placed it there, but this is not mandatory.)

-|  v1.0 Key Features
+|  [v1.0]
 • Drag-and-drop asset registration with automatic group classification.
 • Tag-based filtering and management (with color support per tag).
 • Asset name search functionality.